afarkas424/OpenLibraryAndroidAssessment/README.md

-﻿# OpenLibraryAndroidAssessment
+﻿# Open Library Android Assessment

- This is my submission for the OpenLibraryAndroidAssessment.
+ This is my submission for the Open Library Android Assessment.

 ## Front End Overview
   The application follows the MVVM pattern and features a declarative UI built with Jetpack Compose.
 Any composables that collect on live datas have stateful and stateless versions; the stateful composables observe the ViewModel's LiveData flows and provide data to their stateless counterparts.
 Each stateless composable includes a preview.
 Navigation is managed through a composable navigation graph, which communicates user selections to the ViewModel via route parameters.